gsblabsio/azorus/WHITEPAPER.md

 ### Ergo

 The current market mindset focuses too much on price action and very specific product "features."
 Ergo, however, is one of the very few cryptocurrencies being developed where individual privacy, security, and decentralization is a first class citizen.
-Technology will always come and go but having a vision that galvanizes builders from all over the world to turn this idea into reality is a force to reckon with and why we intend to first launch on this blockchain.
+Technology will always come and go, but having a vision that galvanizes builders from all over the world to turn this idea into reality is a force to reckon with, and why we intend to first launch on this blockchain.

 > We encourage everyone to read the Ergo Manifesto[^fn10] if they have not already done so.